 Embedded Computing

+Advanced Control Systems

 Advanced Mathematics

 Electrical Drives

 Power Electronics

 Engineering Design and Materials

 Advanced Engineering Mechanics

-Process Interface Equipment Simulation of Machatronia Systems
+Process Interface Equipment

 Simulation of Mechatronic Systems

 Scientific Project

-Advanced Control Systems

 Automation

-Special Module Macter-Thesis
+Special Module Master-Thesis

-Master-Thesis

 Robotics

 Program Objectives

 The subject of Mechatronics is composed of the fields electrical-, mechanical engineering and computer science.
 The aim of the study program Master Mechatronics is to provide graduates with a solid and prevailing education in all three of these fields as well as the links between them.
 This goal can only be achieved on a satisfactorily level by taking into consideration the beforehand attained knowledge of the students, which is quite a unique feature of this study program.